Donate Now

 By defaulting existing filters to “OFF,” devices leave children vulnerable to accidental exposure to harmful, violent explicit content.
 Particularly children without tech-savvy, highly involved caregivers.

-The Children’s Device Protection Bill proposes crucial measures to hold phone and tablet manufacturers accountable to create a safer online environment, instead of putting all responsibility on overburdened parents and guardians.
+The Safer Devices for Kids Act proposes crucial measures to hold phone and tablet manufacturers accountable to create a safer online environment, instead of putting all responsibility on overburdened parents and guardians.

 Here’s how it works:

-1. When a mobile device is activated for or by a minor then the parental filtering software is enabled.
+1. When a mobile device is activated within your state for or by a minor then the parental filtering software is enabled.
 Filtering software is already installed on the device.
 No new software is required.

 2. During activation, using various methods, the device will determine if the user is a minor.